 From Simlah/Himation to Tallit

 Brother Judah wore the simlah (with few variations) as long as he lived in the land of Israel.
-However, after the destruction of the Second Temple and the Bar Kochba Revolt, Judah was sent into the Roman Exile, where he had to adapt to the styles of clothing outside the land of Israel.
+However, after the destruction of the Second Temple and the Bar Kochba Revolt, Judah was sent into the Roman Exile, where he had to wear other styles of clothing.
 My rabbinic garment “experts” said that it was decided to make a smaller version of the biblical tallit, which they called a tallit katan (small tallit).
 This was to be worn all day long by adult males.
 It is also given to children to wear (presumably because it does not fall off).
 It is also called the arba kanafot (four corners).

 The simlah was then reimagined as the tallit gadol (big tallit), and it was no longer a multipurpose garment.
 Now it was only used as a ritual prayer shawl, and the rabbis created mandatory rote prayers to say before donning it.
 However, these prayers were not said in Yeshua’s time, and it seems Yeshua would likely have disagreed with these prayers, since He was not generally in favor of rote prayer, or fancy anything.